sdcastillo/sdcastillo.github.io/_posts/2018-02-18-Practice-SQL-with-Google-Big-Querry.md

 /*Aggregate by player*/
 GROUP BY name
-#Sort the output to be in descending order
+/*Sort the output to be in descending order*/
 ORDER BY number_of_homeruns DESC
 ```